anthal/snom_smarthome/README.md

 * Press the configured key of the snom phone like **SNOM/CLOUD**
 * Use the keys **UP** and **DOWN** to navigate to the menu
-* The menu **Wetter** used a Yahoo service, this service is at middle of March 2016 out of order!